Ancocodet/wp-umami/readme.md

 Issues with the settings page were fixed and the overall feeling of the page was improved as well.

 ## Changelog ##

+- **0.5.0** - Documentation and plugin action<br>
+* Added link to Settings Page to Plugin actions
+* Updated and expanded documentation

 - **0.4.1** - Host URL Issue <br>
 <br>Fixed an issue with the host URL which could cause issues with the tracking.